Newsletter Subscribe

 This method usually targets elderly people and those with reading and writing problems.
 To make the trick successful, the Yahoo Boy stands at an unmanned ATM and waits for the victim to approach.
 He then pretends to help them withdraw money.
 After that, several things can happen, such as your bank card being replaced, the debited amount being withdrawn, etc.

-This spam aims to take advantage of people who want to win free stuff.
+This spam aims to exploit people who want to win free stuff.
 The scammers collect a large number of email addresses from residents and foreigners.
 They then send emails informing them that they have won a jackpot or lottery.

 The victim is then asked to send a small amount as a “fee” for the winnings.
 Once the amount is sent, the scammers stop all communication.

-Here we look at the social vices, circumstances, technological advancements, and networks that fuel the Yahoo Boy problem.
+Here, we examine the social vices, circumstances, technological advancements, and networks that fuel the Yahoo Boy problem.

-Most of the Yahoo Boys who commit banking fraud such as credit card phishing, ATM fraud, and prize scams operate on weekends.
+Most Yahoo Boys who commit banking fraud, such as credit card phishing, ATM fraud, and prize scams, operate on weekends.

 Most of the Yahoo boys have connections in the banking industry.
 This makes it very easy for them to withdraw their illegally acquired money.